29-Year-Old Pitcher – Arizona Diamondbacks

 Adam Miller Contract Information:

-Signed a minor league contract with the Indians in December 2009.
+Agreed to a minor league contract with the Diamondbacks in April of 2014.

 Miller signed a minor league deal with the Indians on Tuesday, WTAM Cleveland reports.